Single Euro Payments Area (SEPA)

 • to guide and foster the expectations of Romanian stakeholders regarding SEPA;

-• to co-operate with the public administration which is expected to be among the frontrunners in using SEPA products in Romania;
+• to cooperate with the public administration which is expected to be among the frontrunners in using SEPA products in Romania;

-• to co-operate with consumers in general so that their expectations be made known to SEPA National Committee;
+• to cooperate with consumers in general so that their expectations be made known to SEPA National Committee;

 • to contribute to the co-ordination of communication efforts at national level; and